 The fight for financial inclusion: free access to cash must be guaranteed across the UK

-The rise of digital payments has put cash and its infrastructure under pressure: first bank branches closed as online banking increased, and now ATMs are shutting down
+The rise of digital payments has put cash and its infrastructure under pressure: first bank branches closed as online banking increased, and now ATMs are shutting down at record pace.

 Privacy implications of pet wearables

 Pet wearables have significant privacy implications for consumers.
 This research into the extent of data collected by pet wearables has led to a clear understanding that consumer pet wearables available on the market capture far more data of owners than actual pets, and potentially mislead consumers into underestimating this extent of data capture.
 Moreover, pet data descriptions are often vague and may understate their potential to indirectly identify their owners or third parties.